Avoid Capital Gains Tax in the UK: How Long Must You Live in Your Property?

 ● The PPR is applicable for these three years and the last nine months of your stay there.

-● You’ll get PPR for 45 months (36 months + 9 months) which is 37.5% (45 months divided by the 120 months) of the total time.
+● You’ll get PPR for 45 months (36 months + 9 months), which is 37.5% (45 months divided by 120 months) of the total time.
 So, the relief amount is 37.5% of the profit, i.e., £37,500.

-● The remaining 62.5% of the gain of £62,500 is the chargeable CGT as PPR doesn’t cover this part of your profit.
+● The remaining 62.5% of the gain of £62,500 is the chargeable CGT, as PPR doesn’t cover this part of your profit.

-If you have sold the property between 6th April 2014 and 6th April 2020, you got PRR for the last 18 months of your stay in the residential property.
+If you sold the property between 6th April 2014 and 6th April 2020, you got PRR for the last 18 months of your stay in the residential property.
 However, from 6th April 2021, you will receive PRR for the last nine months of ownership.

-How to claim the PPR?
+How to claim the Private Residence Relief PPR?

 1. You have used a part of your property as a home